-Judge Mahoney expects all attorneys to be well-prepared, well-organized, and act in a courteous and professional manner.
+Chief Judge Strand expects all attorneys to be well-prepared, well-organized, and act in a courteous and professional manner.
 Attorneys must be in the courtroom and ready to proceed at the scheduled starting time.
 Attorneys (and their clients) are free to have bottled water at counsel tables.

-Attorneys may stand or sit when addressing the court or examining witnesses.
+Chief Judge Strand has no preference as to whether attorneys stand or sit when addressing the court or examining witnesses.
 However, attorneys should stand when addressing the jury.
 In addition, because all proceedings in the courtroom are recorded digitally, either in lieu of or in addition to being reported by a certified court reporter, all attorneys and witnesses must be near a microphone when speaking.
 Microphones are located at counsel tables, the witness stand and the lectern.
 Portable wireless microphones are also available if, for example, an attorney wishes to make an opening statement or closing argument without standing at the lectern.

-During opening statements and closing arguments, counsel are free to move within the well of the courtroom and is not restricted to a lectern.
+During opening statements and closing arguments, counsel is free to move within the well of the courtroom and is not restricted to a lectern.
 Counsel should be cognizant of the jurors' perception of personal space and not get too close to the jury box.
 In any event, counsel shall not touch or lean on the jury box during opening statements or closing arguments.